Slicer/teem/src/make/README.txt

 TEEM_ROOT: the top-level "teem" directory, under which are the directories where object, library, and include files will be installed.
 If not set, the top-level directory is taken to be "../..", when inside the source directory for the individual libraries

-TEEM_LINK_SHARED: if set to "true" then binaries, when linked, will be linked with shared libraries, and not static libraries.
-If not set, we link against static libraries, in order to produce stand-alone-ish binaries

 =========================
 The variables that can be set by the individual library Makefile's